AURAGAMI

 Character movement banking, leaning, and smoothing.

-Various scriptable objects
+Various scriptable objects for level, song, and character data

 Recording tool